 STOP LAB CUTS

-Scheduled reimbursement cuts under the Protecting Access to Medicare Act (PAMA) could jeopardize access to many of the clinical laboratory tests that are used to diagnose, monitor, and manage common diseases for more than 65 million seniors.
+Scheduled reimbursement cuts under the Protecting Access to Medicare Act (PAMA) could jeopardize access to many of the clinical laboratory tests that are used to screen, diagnose, monitor, and manage common diseases for all patients, including more than 60 million seniors.

 But the threat doesn’t stop there.
-After three prior rounds of up to 10 percent cuts, planned payment reductions of up to an additional 15 percent in 2025 may result in a weakened clinical lab infrastructure, making it more difficult to deliver routine health care and respond to the next public health crisis.
+After three rounds of up to 10 percent cuts, planned payment reductions of up to an additional 15 percent in 2026 could weaken the clinical laboratory infrastructure, making it more difficult to deliver routine health care and respond to the next public health crisis.
 Strong clinical laboratories are foundational to the U.S. health care system.

-Medicare reimbursement cuts also weaken investment in the next generation of diagnostic tests, including those that enable personalized care for diseases like cancer.
+Medicare reimbursement cuts also curtail investment in the next generation of diagnostic tests, including those that enable personalized care for diseases like cancer.

 IMPACT ON PATIENTS

-Routine tests play a critical role in health care.
-Without congressional action, about 800 tests will face payment cuts.
+Clinical laboratory tests play a critical role in health care.
+Without congressional action, about 820 tests will face payment cuts next January.
 Learn more about how these tests are used and the potential impact of Medicare cuts on patients:

 Diabetes